vishvAsa/kalpAntaram/kANe/v1p1/11_the_dharmasUtra_of_hArIta.md

 Vyavahāra-K. profusely quotes both prose and verses over 70 times.
 Some pruse passages are very long e. g. on pp. 623-625 on the proper acts for a wife ( Atha patnyācārān anukramiṣyāmah gṛham patni &c. ).
 Even in Srāddha section there are many huge prose passages on pr.
 66-67, 88 (long list of panktidūsakas ), 163, 204.

 Dr. Jolly ( in 1889) collected most of the prose and verse citations from Hārita on the Vyavahāra section.
 In Jive nanda's collection, we have i Laghu-Hārita-smrti (I pp. 177-193 ) and a Vrddha-Hārītasmști (I. pp. 194-409 ).
 The former contains seven adhyāyas and about 250 verses, dealing with the duties of the four varṇus and the āśramas and with Yoga.
-The latter is professedly a Vaisnavite work, said to have been proclaimed by Hārīta to Ambarisa; it is divided into eight chapters and contains about 2600 verses, dealing with the nityu and nuinittiku rites of the vurnus and asramas, the nature of the individual and Supreme Self and the means of attaining hvokṣ%.
+The latter is professedly a Vaiṣṇavite work, said to have been proclaimed by Hārīta to Ambarisa; it is divided into eight chapters and contains about 2600 verses, dealing with the nityu and nuinittiku rites of the vurnus and asramas, the nature of the individual and Supreme Self and the means of attaining hvokṣ%.
 In the Anandasrama collec tion of smrtis, Vrddha-Hārita is divided into eleven chapters, the first two of Jivananda's being split up into five.
 The Anandāśrama collection contains a Laghu-Hārita-smrti in 117 verses, which is different from the Laghu-Hārita of Jiva nānda.
 The former deals with purification from pollutions of various kinds, with prāyaścittas, rules about impurity on birth and death, śrāddba and a few rules about inheritance, pārtition. &c.
 129a

 It is noteworthy that Aparārka (on Yāj.
 III.
 254 ) quotes Vṇddha-Hārita and Hārīta, both in prose, one immediately after the other.
 Vrudha-Hīrīta in prose is cited by the Mit. on Yāj.
 III.
 259, 261.
 Some comparatively early com mentators and digest-writers started the theory that authors